China rejects calling Russia move 'invasion,' urges citizens in Ukraine to stay home | Law-Order

 China rejects calling Russia move 'invasion,' urges citizens in Ukraine to stay home

 Russian forces on Thursday fired missiles at several cities in Ukraine and landed troops on its coast, officials and media said, after President Vladimir Putin authorised what he called a special military operation in the east.
-During a packed daily media briefing in Beijing, Hua Chunying, spokesperson at China's foreign ministry, bridled at journalists' characterisation of Russia's actions.
+"China is closely monitoring the latest situation.

 - Country: